Don’t just go agile. Be agile.

 For me, Agile needs to be able to adjust the way you work, learn about things, and improve them continuously.
 The main aim is to have concise feedback loops and to be able to do something when you get this feedback.
 After all, it makes no sense to have a fast feedback loop if you cannot adjust or respond equally fast.

-The concept is simple: the comprehensive plan is not required, the entire system is planned, and all parts of the program must be in the contract.
+The concept is simple: a comprehensive plan is not required, the entire system is planned, and all parts of the program must be in the contract.
 Teams can also focus on working applications and respond to changes on an iterative and slow basis.

 The term ‘agile’ does not refer to something that you’d do, but instead, it defines something that you are.
 Choosing to be agile would mean keeping a trimmed down bureaucratic hierarchy approach, which is a very different way of thinking and behaving in organizations.
 You may be getting it all wrong if you don’t have an agile attitude.